peteroupc/encoding/api/com.upokecenter.util.DataIO.md

 ### ToReader
     public static IReader ToReader​(InputStream input) Wraps an input stream into a reader object.
-If an IOException is thrown by the input stream, the reader object throws IllegalStateException instead. <p>In the .NET implementation, this method is implemented as an extension method to any object implementing InputStream and can be called as follows: <code>input.ToByteReader()</code>.
+If an IOException is thrown by the input stream, the reader object throws InvalidOperationException instead. <p>In the .NET implementation, this method is implemented as an extension method to any object implementing InputStream and can be called as follows: <code>input.ToByteReader()</code>.
 If the object's class